Phlow/feeling-responsive/pages/getting-started.md

 permalink: "/getting-started/"

 ---
- 1. CBDOpen `_config.yml` and work it through, it's well documented
+ 1. CBDCBDOpen `_config.yml` and work it through, it's well documented
  2. Add your own `logo.png` to `/assets/img/`.
  3. Open `_data/socialmedia.yml` and add your own social media links.
  4. Open `_data/navigation.yml` and customize your navigation.